Enzo-548/renderer2d/README.md

 It implements a custom framebuffer, basic drawing operations, keyboard-driven interaction, and uses **minifb** as a lightweight window backend.

+🚧 Work in progress — issues and feedback welcome
 ---

 ## ✨ Features